DuneRanger/MSoC-Wikidata/README.md

-After reading through ~500 results from Wikipedia:List of articles all languages should have (Q5460604), I have come to the conclusion that despite 3 initial items being a very low amount, these 3 items are surprisingly the best fit in terms of requirements for how the program currently works
+After reading through ~500 results from Wikipedia:List of articles all languages should have (Q5460604), I have come to the conclusion that despite 3 initial items being a very low amount, these 3 items are surprisingly the best fit in terms of requirements for how the program currently worksd

+# Bug List
+After selecting "Budova", then next line "Budova", then next line "Budova", then change the first line to "Člověk", only the second line is reset, not the third line.
+After choosing a topic for the first line, it will still allow you to try the query, but it will instantly crash